Buy-to-let yield calculator

-If you want to buy a property with a view to letting it out, but do not have enough money to pay for the property outright, you will probably be considering a buy-to-let mortgage.
+If you want to buy a property with a view to letting it out, but you’re not planning on paying for the property outright, you’ll probably be considering a buy-to-let mortgage.

 Investing in a buy-to-let property can generate returns, but it's important to remember that rental income is not guaranteed and the value of your property can go down as well as up.
-Find out more by visiting the YourWealth buy-to-let mortgage guide.
+Find out more by reading our quick buy-to-let mortgage guide.

-Typically a lender will require potential rental income on a property to equal at least 125% of monthly mortgage repayments before they will consider lending to you, to help cover periods when the property stands empty.
+Typically a lender will require potential rental income on a property to equal at least 125% of monthly mortgage repayments before they will consider lending to you, to help cover periods when the property might stand empty.

-When estimating what your potential returns may be before you take on a buy-to-let investment opportunity, it's also important to take into account other costs involved such as repairs and maintenance, or the use of a letting agent which could impact the returns on your investment.
+When estimating what your potential returns may be before you take on a buy-to-let investment opportunity, it's also important to take into account other costs involved such as repairs and maintenance, or the use of a letting agent, which could all impact the returns on your investment.

-Use the calculator below to estimate returns on a buy-to let mortgage arrangement (estimated returns are based on a interest-only mortgage arrangement).
+Use the calculator below to estimate returns on a buy-to let mortgage arrangement (estimated returns are based on an interest-only mortgage arrangement).